Fort Wayne Children's Zoo Home

 Quick Facts

-Scientific name: Felis serval
+Scientific name: Leptailurus serval

 Class: Mammal

-Weight: 20 to 55 pounds (9 to 25 kilograms)
+Weight: 20 to 55 pounds

-Life span: up to 19 years
+Life span: Up to 19 years

 About